harshrajhrj/harshrajhrj/README.md

 ### 💼 Experience

-*(Remove this section if you don't have professional experience yet)*

 **Teaching Assistant** @ **IIT Bhubaneswar** (*July, 2024 – Current*)
 - Cooperating Advanced Computer Architecture by designing course materials and conducting biweekly tutorials.
 - Conducted the Computer Networks lab, including semester project evaluations for 7 students.